 The Buff Orpington on the other hand is of a roundish, broad, and heavy build.
 Roughly 6-8 pounds for females and 8-10 pounds for males.

 In terms of their color, well, that depends on what type of Orpingtons you have.
-Classically they will either be whitish gold or fully black, but you can also get white or blue Orpingtons too.
+Classically they will either be whitish gold or fully black, but you can also get white, blue, or even the royal Jubilee Orpingtons.

 Much like other chickens, to tell the difference between a male and female Orpington you’ll need to look out for the wattle and comb, as they will be much more prominent and develop much earlier in Roosters.